EmilHvitfeldt/feature-engineering-az/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository contains the source material for the book "Feature engineering A-Z"
+This repository contains the source material for the book "Feature Engineering A-Z"

 ## Installation